ReplitConnections/ReplitConnectionsWebsite/README.md

 # Replit Connections

 This is a website built for Replit Connections.
-The platform was generated using the [Fumadocs framework](https://github.com/fuma-nama/fumadocs).
+This website is powered by [Fumadocs](https://github.com/fuma-nama/fumadocs).

 ### Run the development server